 - Originally heated to 70f/21c until the boilers were requisitioned for WW2.
 A restored Broomhill will have sustainable and economical energy heating; and could open 6-9 months pa.

-- Just one of twelve Grade 2 listed lidos in Great Britain.
+- Just one of seventeen Grade 2 listed lidos in Great Britain.

 - East Anglia’s last Grade 2 listed lido.

 - East Anglia’s last outdoor diving boards (believed to be the last surviving set of Wicksteed diving boards in the world).

 - Ipswich’s last “modern” style public building.

 - A heritage goldmine; cherished and loved by Ipswich people.